5 Best Tours of El Albaicín and Sacromonte in Granada

 The best way to visit the picturesque neighborhoods of the Albaicín and Sacromonte is to do it with a specialized guide.
 Don't miss these suggestions!

-During your getaway to the Nasrid kingdom you cannot miss the Albaicín and Sacromonte neighborhoods, two of the most emblematic, traditional and interesting places in Granada.
+During your getaway to the Nasrid kingdom you can't miss the Albaicín and Sacromonte neighborhoods, two of the most emblematic, traditional and interesting places in Granada.
 You can't say you've been here if you don't know them!

 Enjoy the beautiful views of the Alhambra from the viewpoint of San Nicolas.| ©Pom'